Calling Card

-Calling Card is the sixth studio album and eighth album overall by Irish singer/guitarist Rory Gallagher.
-A 1976 release, it was his second of four albums released on Chrysalis Records in the 1970s.
-Deep Purple/Rainbow bass guitarist Roger Glover co-produced with Gallagher: it was the first time that Gallagher worked with a "name" producer and the only successful such collaboration.
-It was also the last album Gallagher would do with Rod de'Ath (drums) and Lou Martin (keyboards).
-After Calling Card, Gallagher retained only his long-time bass guitarist Gerry McAvoy and hired Ted McKenna on drums.
-This revised power trio was Gallagher's line up for the next five years when Brendan O'Neil took the sticks.
+Calling Card is the sixth studio album and eighth album overall by Irish singer and guitarist Rory Gallagher.
+Released in 1976, it marked the second of four albums he released on Chrysalis Records during the 1970s.
+The album was co-produced by Gallagher and Roger Glover, the bassist for Deep Purple and Rainbow.
+This collaboration was notable as it was Gallagher's first experience working with a high profile producer and remains his only successful partnership of such collaboration.

+Calling Card also marked the end of an era for Gallagher's band, as it was the last album to feature Rod de'Ath on (drums) and Lou Martin on (keyboards).
+Following the Calling Card tour (1976-1977), Gallagher restructured his line up, retaining only his long-time bass guitarist Gerry McAvoy.
+He hired Ted McKenna as the new drummer, forming a revised power trio that became his core group from early 1978 until 1980.

 Recording

-The sessions for the album began at Musicland Studios in Munich, Germany, in the summer of 1976.
-Glover came on board as co-producer after having met Gallagher when the latter opened for Deep Purple on an American tour.
+The sessions for the album began in the summer of 1976 at Musicland Studios in Munich, Germany.
+Roger Glover joined as co-producer after meeting Rory Gallagher during a Deep Purple tour where Gallagher served as the opening act.
 The choice of Glover signified a conscious attempt by Gallagher to try new directions from the hard rock he was best known for.
 Calling Card is one of his most diverse albums.
 It also reflects the synergy that the band had developed after years of playing together.
 As producer Roger Glover commented “they all seemed very dedicated to Rory, there was an allegiance, born of years of smoky clubs and endless journeys”.
 This was the fifth and last release featuring this line-up.

 Reaction

 The album is often considered one of Gallagher's finest studio offerings with Allmusic giving the album 4.5 stars out of 5.
 In its August 2005 issue, Guitar Players "Oeuvre Easy" feature on Gallagher praised its "brilliant songs" and "rockin' edge" and listed it in the "Inspired" section of his catalogue.
-Irish folk group The Dubliners later covered "Barley And Grape Rag" on their 1992 release, 30 Years A-Greying.
+Irish folk group The Dubliners later recorded "Barley And Grape Rag" with Gallagher for their 1992 release, 30 Years A-Greying.